appcelerator-archive/titanium-bundle/README.md

 ./node_modules/titanium-bundle/bin/install.js
 ```

 You may need to run the previous command as sudo, depending on your setup.
-Once done, you should have all three packages installed and available globally.
+Once done, you should have all three packages installed, available globally, and linked to the CLI (hooks and commands paths set).